stojkovskistefan/togaf/README.md

 C. You will focus on facilitating understanding of value, work to realize, and risk of failing.
 You will use the service product owners to provide decisions when there is a trade-off to make between preferences of the customers and business partners.
 Conflict between stakeholders will be resolved either by superior architecture providing a priority to a stakeholder or concern, or by relaxing one or more preferences until you reach an acceptable answer.

 D. You will focus on pushing to resolve each conflict and produce an answer.
 You draw up a Stakeholder/Concern matrix using the existing Stakeholder Map from the CMS architecture.
 You will also use the existing CMS architecture to provide constraining decisions and set priorities for addressing conflicts between stakeholder preferences.
 Conflict between stakeholder preferences will be resolved in priority of the importance of the stakeholder as identified in the Stakeholder Map.

+**Answer:** A

+**Explanation:**
+TOGAF recommends facilitating between stakeholders to understand value preferences and priorities.
+Conflicts are resolved by reference to the superior architecture or by relaxing preferences until an acceptable solution is found, ensuring balanced stakeholder concerns.

 ---